At home

 Silenccio

-Silenccio has been working with AXA since 2019.
-We spoke to Katrin Sprenger (CEO) and Lukas Keller (CFO) from the Zurich-based start-up Silenccio about how users can spot threats and risks on the Internet and protect themselves against online fraudsters’ fiendish tricks.
+Zurich-based start-up Silenccio has been working with AXA since 2019.
+We spoke to Katrin Sprenger (CEO) and Lukas Keller (CTO) about how to recognize threats and risks on the internet and how to protect yourself against cybercrime.

-Katrin Sprenger: It’s safe to assume that the risk of being a victim of cybercrime may increase as Internet use grows.
-Browsing, shopping, and socializing online are becoming more and more popular and are already part of many people’s daily routine.
-Whereas people were still very weary just a few years ago as regards entering their personal information, phone numbers, and credit card details, for example, they now do it a lot, often without a second thought.
-These factors play into the hands of cyber criminals.
-Increasing quantities of leaked data are opening the door to lots of fraudulent schemes.
+Katrin Sprenger: It’s safe to assume that the risk of being a victim of cybercrime may increase as the use of computers, tablets and smartphones grows.
+Browsing, shopping, and using social media are becoming more and more popular and are already part of many people’s daily routine.
+Whereas people were still very cautious just a few years ago about entering their personal data and information, phone numbers, and credit card details, for example, they now do this quickly, often without a second thought.
+These aspects play into the hands of cybercriminals: increasing quantities of leaked data are opening the door to many fraudulent schemes.
+This is why you should learn how to protect yourself against cybercrime.

 We’ve seen a spate of warnings about phishing e-mails recently.
 Lukas Keller, what can happen if I open them?

 Lukas Keller: Opening a phishing e-mail isn’t a problem in itself.
-The danger arises when you click on a link in the e-mail without thinking and enter confidential information when prompted.
-Then the criminals have got what they want: your personal access details.
-I recommend erring on the side of caution: when you get an e-mail from your bank, for instance, enter the website address you already know manually in the address bar rather than clicking on the link to the site.
+The danger arises when you click on a link in fraudulent e-mails without thinking and enter confidential information when prompted.
+Criminals have then achieved their aim, as they have obtained your personal access details.
+To increase protection against cybercrime, it's best not to click on the link to a website when you get an e-mail from your bank, for instance, but instead manually enter the website address you already know in the address bar.

-What’s the difference between phishing and malware e-mails?
+What’s the difference between phishing e-mails and malware?

-Lukas Keller: Both are e-mail-based forms of attack.
-The main difference is that a phishing attack is intended to direct you to a website where you enter details that are then saved and misused.
-Malware e-mails, meanwhile, are intended to infect your computer.
-What usually happens is that malware is “hidden” in a supposedly harmless attachment like a PDF or Word document.
-When you click on the attachment, the program installs itself in the background.
+Malware e-mails aim to infect systems and end devices, usually computers.
+Fraudsters do so by placing "hidden" malware in a supposedly harmless attachment such as a PDF or Word document.
+When recipients click on the attachment, the program installs itself in the background.
 The aim of this kind of program is either to delete data from your computer or to track down specific data and send it to the cybercriminals.

-«Always remember that serious online providers – including banks – will never send you an e-mail asking you to enter your login details on a website.»
+"Just remember that serious online providers – including banks of course – will never send you an e-mail asking you to enter your login details on a website."

 Lukas Keller, co-founder and CTO of Silenccio

-Do you keep getting text messages saying that you have to pay a small customs fee so that your package can be delivered?
+Do you often get text messages saying that you have to pay a small customs fee so that your package can be delivered?

-This type of smishing (phishing via SMS text message) has become very common.
-People are finding it harder and harder these days to keep track of all the deliveries they're expecting.
+Lukas Keller: This type of smishing (phishing via SMS text message) has become very common.
+People sometimes find it hard these days to keep track of all the deliveries they're expecting.
 Fraudsters are taking advantage of this by sending out text messages with a link to a website that allows you to make small payments with your credit card.
-The real risk to anyone who follows the link isn't the payment itself, which is usually less than CHF 5, but the fact that they're handing over their credit card details.
+But it is ultimately not the loss, usually less than CHF 5, that hurts people, but the damage caused by disclosing credit card details.

 The criminals get the cardholder's name, the card number, and the CVV code and can, in the worst-case scenario, use these to "max out" the card by using up the full credit limit.

-How can you tell whether a text message you've received is genuine or fake?
+How can you tell whether a text message you've received is genuine or a smishing attempt?

-It's usually more or less impossible to tell the difference based on the message alone, but the big delivery companies like DHL and Swiss Post generally notify you about deliveries by e-mail.
-The e-mail contains a link to a page on which you can track the packages you're waiting for and check for outstanding payments.
+Lukas Keller: As these messages don't normally differ from other ones, it's more or less impossible to tell the difference based on the message alone.
+However, the big parcel delivery companies such as DHL and Swiss Post generally notify you by e-mail about deliveries.
+The e-mail contains a link to a page which gives you a personal overview of the packages you're waiting for and usually shows you any outstanding payments.

 • Teaser Image

-Phishing via SMS text messages is a popular form of online fraud.
-Read how Cllaudine Berger from French-speaking Switzerland lost CHF 13,000 to fraudsters – and how AXA was able to help her.
+Read how Claudine Berger from French-speaking Switzerland lost CHF 13,000 to fraudsters through smishing – and how AXA was able to help her.

 What are the biggest digital threats for people working from home?

-With more and more people working from home these days, cyber criminals have changed their tactics and are increasingly trying to take advantage of IT weaknesses in the home, where it's virtually impossible to ensure the same level of security as at a company office.
+Katrin Sprenger: As more and more employees are working from home, there has been a massive increase in cybercrime.
+Cybercriminals have changed their methods and followed people home.
+There they are trying increasingly to exploit IT weaknesses, as it's almost impossible to guarantee the same high security standards at your desk at home as in the office.
 These threats aren't new, but they've taken on much greater significance as a result of large numbers of people making the shift to remote working in a short space of time.

-It all starts with the hardware.
 Many companies didn't have a laptop for every single member of staff, so they allowed their staff to use their own devices.
-This led to lots of people working on outdated machines with poor security, lacking the latest updates or even a virus scanner, which open the door to hackers seeking unauthorized access to data.
+This has led to many people working on outdated machines and systems with poor security, lacking the latest updates or even a virus scanner, opening the door to hackers seeking unauthorized access to data.

 Since internet access is essential for working from home, people tend to use their existing Wi-Fi network.
 Unfortunately, everyone knows that people deliberately set simple passwords for their home network so they can easily pass them on to their visitors.
 This makes them easy to crack, allowing hackers to gain access to confidential data or infect computers with viruses and Trojans.

-The third big threat concerns e-mail.
-Staff working from home face a constant barrage of phishing e-mails, most of which are intended to steal secure data using malware or false information.
+Staff working from home face a constant barrage of phishing e-mails, most of which are intended to steal secure data and information using malware or false information.
 Hackers still send links to fake websites or fake e-mails purporting to be from a known sender such as the recipient’s boss.
-It's often the human factor that's the problem here more than IT security, as has always been the case: people open phishing e-mails because they're unsure, download harmful attachments to their computer without thinking or obliviously tell people posing as IT support their passwords.
+It's often the human factor that's the problem here rather than IT security, as has always been the case: people open phishing e-mails because they're unsure, download harmful attachments to their computer without thinking or obliviously tell people posing as IT support their passwords.

-People who work from home have to take more responsibility for security because their company's IT administrators aren't there to help them.
-It's especially important to make sure each and every employee is aware of this, but putting the right security measures in place in the home working environment is also vital.
+Katrin Sprenger: People who work from home have to take more responsibility for security because their company's IT administrators aren't there to help them.
+It's especially important to make sure each and every employee is aware of this, but putting the right cybersecurity in place in the home working environment is also vital.

-The most important one, as ever, is installing a comprehensive security software package that will protect against many of the threats outlined above – although 100% protection can never be guaranteed.
+The best tip to protect the end device is still the same: install comprehensive anti-virus software that will protect against many of the threats outlined above – although 100% protection can never be guaranteed.

 • Teaser Image